 The tail depicted on the figure of The Devil relates to the tree shown in The Lovers card; the tree behind the man depicted in The Lovers card displays twelve flames, indicating the Zodiac.
-The tree is the ‘Tree of Life’, bearing 12 fruits.
+The tree is the ‘Tree of Life’ or 'Tree of Knowledge', bearing 12 fruits.

-Behind the woman depicted in The Lovers card is the ‘Tree of Knowledge’ representing good and evil.
+Behind the woman depicted in The Lovers card is the 'Tree of Life' or ‘Tree of Knowledge’ representing both good and evil amongst other things.

 The horns shown on the central figure on The Devil card are those of a goat, whilst the wings are those of a bat.

 The upside own Pentagram shown above the head of The Devil, is a symbol of ‘black magic’.

 The symbol of Saturn is depicted upon the head of The Devil, directing his energies above and not below.

 The body of The Devil is thick-set and the thick growth of hair all over represents Earth.
 The thick-set body may also represent power.